 The risk in this approach is that their is opportunity for ambiguity.
 What exactly is a developer supposed to do with a stakeholder concern?
 Does this mean a requirement is missing?
 Ideally, I’d hope the concern initiates a conversation if the risk proves to be a reality (or a strong likelihood).

-Still having the concern documented within the requirements seems better to me than it being buried in meeting notes or in a risk list that isn’t likely to be used given our current practice.
+Still having the concern documented within the requirements is better than it being buried in meeting notes or in a risk list that isn’t likely to be used given our current practice.
 At least it’s there for all to see and act on.